Realizations of countable Borel equivalence relations: The space of subshifts

 where $P(F)$ is the set of Borel probability measures on $F$, which is a compact Polish space for $\I^\N$ and a standard Borel space for $\R^\N$.
 Thus the set of compressible subshifts is open for $\I^\N$, and $\PI^1_1$ for $\R^\N$.
-Moreover, $\PI^1_1$-completeness follows from \cref{souslinHard} by taking $\Phi$ to be ``compressible'' and $\Psi$ to be ``has a fixed point''.
+Moreover, $\PI^1_1$-completeness follows from \cref{souslinHard} by taking $\Phi$ to be ``compressible'' and $\Psi$ to be ``has a fixed point'', and taking any $F_\Phi$ satisfying $\Phi$ and any $F_\Psi$ satisfying $\Psi$.

 Now suppose $\Gamma$ is non-amenable.
 Then compressibility is compactly satisfiable by non-amenability, and it is product-stable, so density follows from \cref{stableDense}. \end{proof}